 In September 2018, tests revealed Caleb had a rare, cancerous brain tumor called an ATRT.
 His family was devastated, but soon found hope at St. Jude Children’s Research Hospital®.

 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to more than 80 percent since it opened more than 50 years ago.
+No matter what, St. Jude won’t stop until no child dies from cancer.
+Together, nothing is impossible.

 At St. Jude, Caleb’s treatment includes proton therapy and chemotherapy.
 “He’s full of energy and has absolutely blown the doctors away,” said his dad.
 “If he wasn’t bald, you wouldn’t even know he was sick.
 He’s a little ham and makes friends with everybody.”
 Caleb loves music and has a blast whenever the music therapist at St. Jude stops by to see him.